What Is Sensory Processing Disorder?

 Zaigham, M., et al. Prelabour caesarean section and neurodevelopmental outcome at 4 and 12 months of age: an observational study.
 BMC Pregnancy and Childbirth.
 2020 (20)564.

 Biel, Lindsey.
 Raising a Sensory Smart Child: The Definitive Handbook for Helping Your Child with Sensory Processing Issues.
 Revised Edition, 2009

 Hong, Maria Rickert.
 Almost Autism: Recovering Children from Sensory Processing Disorder, A Reference for Parents and Practitioners.
 2014.

 Kranowitz, Carol.
 The Out-of-Sync Child: Recognizing and Coping with Sensory Processing Disorder.
-Revised edition.
-2006.
+Penguin Random House, revised edition 2022.

 Lambert, Beth, et al. Brain Under Attack: A Resource for Parents and Caregivers of Children with PANS, PANDAS, and Autoimmune Encephalitis.
 Answers Publications, 2018.